Infants and Children under the age of 6 years

 The day of the Baptism can be a great day for both the child and the parents.
 It is the responsibility of all the members of our parish not to allow it to become an empty ritual, but to help it be a sign of God’s life in our Church.

 Once your paperwork is completed, we can set a date for Baptism.
-During Mass: on the Fourth Sunday of the month at the 9:30am or 11:30am Masses.
+The options are during Mass: on the Fourth Sunday of the month at the 9:30am or 11:30am Masses.
 Outside of Mass: Fourth Sunday of the Month after the 11:30am Mass.

 The process for the Initiation of children of catechetical age is the same as the process for Initiation of Adults into the Church.
 The process of initiation is adapted to faith and level of understanding of the child.
 Thus as with adults, the initiation is based on the readiness of the child.
-This process is done through the Religious Education program of the parish.
+This process is done through Rite of Christian Initiation of Children (RCIC).